syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Printing.md

 ![](Printing_images/Printing_img3.jpeg)

-### Show / Hide page border
+### Show or hide page border

-PageBorder can also be shown or removed while printing the document.
-[SetPageBorder](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~SetPageBorder.html) function is used to display page borders for the EditControl.
-And also we can remove the page borders by using [RemovePageBorder](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~RemovePageBorder.html) of EditControl.
+The PageBorder can be shown or hidden while printing the document.
+The [SetPageBorder](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~SetPageBorder.html) function is used to display page borders for the EditControl.
+You can also hide the page borders by using the [RemovePageBorder](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~RemovePageBorder.html) of the EditControl.

 {% tabs %}